Characterising slopes for hyperbolic knots and Whitehead doubles: Minimal volumes

 \section{Minimal volumes}

-We will now consider the special case where our fixed hyperbolic pattern is the $\pm1$-clasped $t$-twisted Whitehead link, $W^\pm_t=U\cup V^\pm_t$, for $\pm t \in \{-1,0,1,2\}$ as in Theorem \ref{theorem:refined}.
+We will now consider the special case where our fixed hyperbolic pattern is the $\pm1$-clasped $t$-twisted Whitehead link, $W^\pm_t = V^\pm_t \cup U$, for $\pm t \in \{-1,0,1,2\}$ as in Theorem \ref{theorem:refined}.
 To clarify this notation: we take $t \in \{-1,0,1,2\}$ in the positively clasped case and $t \in \{1,0,-1,-2\}$ in the negatively clasped case (just as we did for the selection of twist knots $T^\pm_t$ depicted in Figure \ref{figure:twist}).

 The Whitehead link has many significant properties.
 We know that $W^\pm_t$ has linking number $w=0$.
-The untwisted version, $W^\pm = U \cup V^\pm$, comprises two unknotted components which can be exchanged by an isotopy.
+The untwisted version, $W^\pm = V^\pm \cup U$, comprises two unknotted components which can be exchanged by an isotopy.
 Most importantly, the Whitehead link complement (jointly with its sister manifold, the $P(-2,3,8)$ pretzel link complement) achieves the least hyperbolic volume over all 2-cusped orientable hyperbolic 3-manifolds \cite{agol}.
 This leads to an alternative method of deducing that the existence of a slope-preserving homeomorphism $\mathbb{S}^3_{W^\pm_t}(p/q) \cong \mathbb{S}^3_{\tilde{P}}(\tilde{p}/\tilde{q})$ (where $\tilde{P}$ is a hyperbolic pattern) implies that $\tilde{P}=W^\pm_t$.
 This will form a crucial step in our upcoming proof of Theorem \ref{theorem:refined}.

-\begin{theorem:refined} Let $K=W^\pm_t(C)$ be a $\pm1$-clasped $t$-twisted Whitehead double for $\pm t\in \{-1, 0, 1, 2\}$.
+\begin{theorem:refined} Let $K=W^\pm_t(J)$ be a $\pm1$-clasped $t$-twisted Whitehead double for \mbox{$\pm t\in \{-1, 0, 1, 2\}$}.

-Then every slope $p/q$ with $|p|\neq1$ and $|q|\geq q_{\min}$ is characterising for $K$, where $q_{\min}$ is some constant determined by the Whitehead link and independent of $C$.
+Then every slope $p/q$ with $|p|\neq1$ and $|q|\geq q_{\min}$ is characterising for $K$, where $q_{\min}$ is some constant determined by the Whitehead link and independent of $J$.

-Furthermore, if the SnapPea census of 2-cusped orientable hyperbolic 3-manifolds is complete up to stage $k$ of Table \ref{table:stages} (namely, up to the volume bound $V_k$, or up to the first $a_k$ items), then we can take $q_{\min}$ to be the corresponding value of $q_k$. \end{theorem:refined}
+Furthermore, if the SnapPy census of 2-cusped orientable hyperbolic 3-manifolds is complete up to stage $k$ of Table \ref{table:stages} (namely, up to the volume bound $V_k$, or up to the first $a_k$ items), then we can take $q_{\min}$ to be $q_k$. \end{theorem:refined}